kyma-project/kyma/docs/service-catalog/docs/010-details-resources.md

 * **ServiceBinding** is a link between a ServiceInstance and an application that cluster users create to obtain access credentials for their applications.

-* **ServiceBindingUsage** is a Kyma custom resource that allows a ServiceBindingUsage controller to inject ServiceBindings into a given application or function.
+* **ServiceBindingUsage** is a Kyma custom resource that allows the ServiceBindingUsage controller to inject Secrets into a given application.

 * **ServiceInstance** is a provisioned instance of a ClusterServiceClass to use in one or more cluster applications.

+* **UsageKind** is a Kyma custom resource that allows you to bind a ServiceInstance to any resource.